 The best advice that we can give any child, or adult, if they feel that they or someone else is unsafe is to TELL SOMEONE!

-The Children's Front Door provides professionals and members of the public with advice, information and support about services for children and young people who are vulnerable and at risk.
+The York MASH team provides professionals and members of the public with advice, information and support about services for children and young people who are vulnerable and at risk.
 The service aims to help practitioners to deliver the right help to the right children and young people at the right time and support practitioners to work in an integrated way with children, young people and their families.

 The Underwear Rule

 Simple conversations really can help keep your child safe, and that’s what we will help you do.
 We want to help parents and carers talk to their children about staying safe.
 The Underwear Rule is just one way that – together – we can prevent child abuse.

 We teach our pupils the NSPCC’s Underwear Rule using the ‘PANTS’ acrostic.

 PANTS stands for:

 • Always remember your body belongs to you

 • No means no

 • Speak up, someone can help